hapax/hapax.github.io/assets/alien-maths.md

 <!-- Certainly it is an agreement, but it not an arbitrary one.-->
 Just like the periodic table, linguistic differences can encode facts about the world we care to pay attention to.
-Words tokenise relevant differences in a way that facilitaites *compression*.
+I use the word "encode" deliberately, since words tokenise relevant differences in a way that facilitates *compression*.
 This means it literally takes less bites to say things, and makes them easier to store and manipulate, facilitating both reasoning and communication.